How a Brown Spot on a Tooth calls for a visit to Smile 4 Ever Family Dentistry

 If you have noticed a brown spot on your teeth, there could be multiple factors behind it.
 There are times when brown stains on the back of teeth can also develop.
 Here are the common causes of tooth discoloration:

-1. Age: As you age, your teeth tend to become weak as the dental enamel wears away.
-As a result, you may notice brown stains between your teeth and on other spots.
-This is because aging increases the possibility of your teeth absorbing color from the foods and beverages you consume.
+- Age: As you age, your teeth tend to become weak as the dental enamel wears away.
+As a result, you may notice sudden brown stains on teeth, including between your teeth and on other areas.
+This happens because aging can increase the chance of your teeth absorbing color from the foods and drinks you consume.
 Your dentist can recommend the best treatment based on your condition.

 Does Poor Brushing Lead to Brown Stains?